Ernyoke/certified-aws-solutions-architect-professional/08-containers-and-serverless/lambda.md

     - **Synchronous invocation**:
         - Command line or API directly invoking the function
         - The CLI or API will wait until the function returns
-        - API Gateway will also invoke lambdas synchronously, use case for many serverless applications
+        - API Gateway will also invoke Lambdas synchronously, use case for many serverless applications
-        - Any errors or retries have to handled in the client side
+        - Any errors or retries have to be handled on the client side
     - **Asynchronous invocation**:
         - Used typically when AWS services invoke the function (example: S3 events)
         - The service will not wait for the response (fire and forget)
         - Lambda is responsible for any failure.
 Reprocessing will happen between 0 and 2 times
         - The function should be idempotent in order to be rerun
         - Lambda can be configured to send events to a DLQ in case of the processing did not succeed after the number of retries
-        - Destination: events processed by Lambdas can be delivered to destinations like SQS, SNS, other Lambda, EventBride).
+        - Destination: events processed by Lambdas can be delivered to destinations like SQS, SNS, other Lambda, EventBride.
 Success and failure events can be sent to different destinations
     - **Event Source mapping**:
         - Typically used on streams or queues which don't generate events (Kinesis, DynamoDB streams, SQS)
         - Event Source mappers polls these streams and retrieves batches.
 These batches can be broken in pieces and sent to multiple Lambda invocations for processing